TheRedSpy15/blazedcloud-landing/src/content/homepage/index.md

   - title: "Who are we?"
     lottie: "/lottie/coder.json"
-    content: "Based in Virginia, Chance Software is driven by the belief that software should be open and stupid simple.
+    content: "Based in Virginia, Chance Software LLC is driven by the belief that software should be open and stupid simple.
 We are:"
     bulletpoints:
     - "**Open Source Fanatics:** Embracing transparency in software development.
 With 7+ Years of experience coding for the OSS community"
-    - "**Privacy Advocates:** Your data, your rules.
+    - "**Privacy Advocates:** Your data is yours.
 Don't like big brother?
 Neither do we."
     - "**Tech Enthusiasts:** Passionate coders making technology accessible."
     button:
       enable: false